SchlossLab/severe-CDI/paper/paper-gfm.md

-*Clostridoides difficile* infection (CDI) is the most common nosocomial infection in the United States, and community-acquired cases are on the rise (Magill et al. 2014; Feuerstadt, Theriault, and Tillotson 2023). prevalence of severe cdi outcomes. mortality ~9% (Napolitano and Edmiston 2017). antibiotics typical risk factor for cdi, but nonantibiotic medications can increase susceptibilty too (Tomkovich et al. 2021). and non-nosocomial CDI on the rise.
+*Clostridoides difficile* infection (CDI) is the most common nosocomial infection in the United States, and community-acquired cases are on the rise (Magill et al. 2014; Feuerstadt, Theriault, and Tillotson 2023).
+The classic CDI case typically occurs soon after antibiotic use, which perturbs the protective gut microbiota and allows *C. diff* to proliferate (Kelly 2012).
+Non-antibiotic medications including proton-pump inhibitors and osmotic laxatives have also been shown to increase CDI susceptibilty and inhibit clearance
+(Janarthanan et al. 2012; Tomkovich et al. 2021).
+Diarrhea is the primary symptom, with some patients developing colitis, toxic megacolon, or requiring intensive care with an in-hospital mortality rate of approximately 8-9% (Lucado and Elixhauser 2012; Kassam et al. 2016).
+Furthermore, 5-20% of initial cases reoccur within 2-8 weeks, and recurrent cases are associated with increased morbidity and mortality risk (Napolitano and Edmiston 2017; Kelly 2012).
+CDI remains a significant burden on the US health care system with approximately 500,000 cases annually (Guh et al. 2020; Kwon, Olsen, and Dubberke 2015).

+Many factors influence CDI severity, however, there is not a consensus on how to define severity (Ressler, Wang, and Rao 2021). disease-related complications definition (L. Clifford McDonald et al. 2007). tbh gut microbiome may only play a small role.
 Numerous studies indicate that the gut microbiome may play a role in *C. diff* colonization, infection, and clearance.
 Contribution of the gut microbiome.

-prediction models based on EHR for whether infection occurs in the first place already in use (Ötleş et al. 2023). so how about predicting severity of infections to guide treatment. also models on EHR to predict adverse outcomes (Li, Rao). serum-based biomarker model (Dieterle mbio 2020).
+prediction models based on EHR for whether infection occurs in the first place already in use (Ötleş et al. 2023). so how about predicting severity of infections to guide treatment. also models on EHR to predict adverse outcomes (Li, Rao ribotype). serum-based biomarker model (Dieterle mbio 2020).
 OTUs vs EHRs to predict severity.
 CDI severity prediction models could be deployed to screen patients at risk and guide clinicians to consider prescribing a different course of treatment.
 When paired with treatment options that may reduce risk of severity, deploying prediction models can guide clinician decision-making to improve patient outcomes while minimizing unnecessary harms.

-A few ways to define CDI severity ([Figure 1](#fig-flowchart)).
+We chose to explore several different ways to define CDI severity ([Figure 1](#fig-flowchart)).
 The IDSA definition is known to be a poor predictor of adverse outcomes (Stevens et al. 2020), however, it is easy to collect.

 new dataset.